 This easy Dulce de Leche Wafer Cake is made with just THREE ingredients and requires no baking.
 It can be prepared 1-2 days ahead and feeds a crowd.
 The easiest dulce de leche dessert you will ever make!

-This post was sponsored by AMERICAN HERITAGE® Chocolate as part of an Influencer Campaign for Influence Central and all opinions expressed in my post are my own.
+This post was sponsored by AMERICAN HERITAGE® Chocolate as part of an Influencer Campaign for Influence Central and I am super excited to share this recipe with you!

-I am so excited to share this special recipe with you this time of year: My grandma’s Dulce de Leche Waffle Cake.
+I am so excited to share this special recipe with you this time of year: My grandma’s Dulce de Leche Wafer Cake.

-Layers of crispy waffle, sweet gooey dulce de leche, topped with delicious melted AMERICAN HERITAGE® Chocolate.
+Layers of crispy wafers, sweet gooey dulce de leche, topped with delicious melted chocolate.

-This waffle cake is the most delicious, chewy, gooey, chocolatey, caramely, crisp, and soft waffle cake ever.
+This waffle cake is the most delicious, chewy, gooey, chocolatey, caramely, crisp, and soft wafer cake ever.
 Yes, all of that at once.
 And more.

-Here’s what else I love about this dulce de leche waffle cake:
+Here’s what else I love about this dulce de leche wafer cake:

-- It is so easy to make, you don’t even really need a recipe (but don’t worry, I’ll share it with you!)
+- It is so easy to make, you don’t even really need a recipe (but don’t worry, I’ll share the recipe with you!)